-Monitoring of the mitigation areas will be conducted between April and June to document hydrologic conditions and vegetation cover and establishment.
+Vegetation monitoring will occur for at least 5 years after the initial seeding and planting has occurred.
+Monitoring of the mitigation areas and remaining wetlands will be conducted between April and June and again at the end of the growing season (early Fall) to document hydrologic conditions and vegetation cover and establishment.